IsaacRay21/SmartTransitDashboard/README.md

 - Research and evaluate the APIs (Google Transit API, OpenWeather API) to understand their capabilities and limitations.
 - Define the project scope, finalize core features, and create a rough UI wireframe.

-### Week 2: Backend Development
+### Week 2: Frontend Development (React Setup)
-- Implement an Express.js server and establish API routes.
+- Set up a React project using Vite or Create React App.
-- Integrate the Google Transit API to fetch real-time transit data.
+- Install and configure Tailwind CSS for styling.
-- Set up a PostgreSQL database, define the schema, and establish a connection.
+- Implement basic routing with React Router.
-- Develop basic database operations such as storing and retrieving transit data.
+- Create UI components such as search bar, navigation, and route selection.

-### Week 3: Frontend Development
+### Week 3: Integrating APIs & Data Fetching
-- Create the initial UI layout using React and Tailwind CSS.
+- Fetch real-time transit data using Google Transit API.
-- Implement search functionality for transit routes.
+- Store and manage fetched data using React Context API or Redux.
-- Display fetched real-time transit data in an intuitive and user-friendly manner.
+- Display transit data in a structured and user-friendly way.
-- Ensure basic responsiveness for different screen sizes.
+- Implement basic error handling for API failures.

 ### Week 4: Map & Data Visualization
 - Integrate Leaflet.js to display an interactive transit map.